- Brand name

 - acute mental illness caused by alcohol or another drug

-- paralytic ileus, a condition in which the small bowel does not work properly, including severe constipation or obstruction.
+- paralytic ileus, a condition in which the small and/or large bowel does not work properly, including severe constipation or obstruction.

 If you are not sure whether you should start taking this medicine, talk to your doctor.